ark-brighthustle/flutter_zoom_sdk/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-A Flutter plugin for the Zoom SDK.
+A Flutter plugin for the Zoom SDK With all features and null safety support.

 *Note*: This plugin is still under active development, and some Zoom features might not be available yet.
 We are working to add more features.
 Feedback and IOS Version currently under development, Pull Requests are always welcome.